Shishak: Critical questions

 It has been claimed that the numbers of Egyptian soldiers given in Chronicles can be "safely ignored as impossible" on Egyptological grounds; similarly, the numbers of chariots reported in 2 Chronicles is likely exaggerated by a factor of ten—leading 60,000 horses through the Sinai and Negev would have been logistically impossible, and no evidence of Egyptian cavalry exists from before the 27th Dynasty.
 Some authors, such as Israel Finkelstein, deem the treasures taken by Shishak as unlikely, alleging the material culture of 10th century Jerusalem and surroundings to have been too primitive to allow for any treasure that an Egyptian pharaoh would have been interested in.
 Finkelstein concludes that the looting narrative "should probably be seen as a theological construct rather than as historical references".
 By contrast, Krystal V. L. Pierce has pointed that a relief from Karnak records Sheshonq I presenting the tribute from his Levantine campaign to Amun-Re, and that the Pharaoh used the tribute to finance the construction of several monumental structures across Egypt.

 Fringe theories

 Other identifications of Shishak have been put forward by chronological revisionists, arguing that Shoshenq's account does not match the Biblical account very closely, but these are considered fringe theories.
 In his book Ages in Chaos, Immanuel Velikovsky identified him with Thutmose III of the 18th dynasty.
 More recently, David Rohl's New Chronology identified him with Ramesses II of the 19th dynasty, and Peter James has identified him with Ramesses III of the 20th dynasty.

+Commenting on Rohl's theory, Christopher Rollston argues that elsewhere in the Hebrew Bible the name Ramesses is consistenly written with the same consonants (רעמסס) and never rendered as "Shishak" (שִׁישַׁק).
+He also argues that "Shishak" is an unlikely rendering of a name of Ramesses II based on orthographic and phonological considerations.